wazo-platform/wazo-js-sdk/README.md

 ```

 ##### Holding a call
-Use this method to put on hold a running call.
+Use this method to put a running call on hold.
 ```js
 client.hold(sipSession: SIP.sessionDescriptionHandler);
 ```

 ##### Unholding a call
-Use this method to take back a running call.
+Use this method to resume a running call.
 ```js
 client.unhold(sipSession: SIP.sessionDescriptionHandler);
 ```